ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 ```bash
 ./my_test --gtest_filter=-EmployeeTableWithOneEmployee.NumberOfEntriesIsOneLessAfterRemovingEmployee
 ```

 This will run all 4 tests except the one mentioned in the filter because of the negative sign.

 ### Summary

 In this chapter, we learnt about the basics of test fixtures and how to use them to write tests.
 We also learnt the importance of `Setup()` and `Teardown()` function and saw example on how to write them.
-Finally, we also leartn about test filters.
+Finally, we also learnt about test filters.

 {% include links.md %}